Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Teardrop Peperomia Plant grows best in medium to bright indirect light (filtered light).
 Keep it away from direct sunlight as it can cause scorching and drooping leaves.

 Too little light may result in leggy plants and yellow leaves therefore ensure it receives adequate light.
-If the natural light in your home is not adequate, instal a grow light to supplement it.
+If the natural light in your home is not adequate, instal a grow light to complement it.

 Rotate the pot every so often to ensure that the plant receives light on all sides for even growth as well as prevent legginess.

-Temperature and Humidity
+Temperature & Humidity

 On account of its compact size and affinity for a warm, humid environment, Peperomia Teardrop Plant is one of the best plants for a closed terrarium as these conditions can be maintained inside a terrarium.